 224 pages, 158 color and 33 b/w illustrations

 24 x 28 cm

-Italian-born, American artist Harry Bertoia (1915–1978) was one of the most prolific, innovative artists of the postwar period.
-Trained at the Cranbrook Academy of Art, where he met future colleagues and collaborators Charles and Ray Eames, Florence Knoll, and Eero Saarinen, he went on to make one-of-a kind jewelry, design iconic chairs, create thousands of unique sculptures including large-scale commissions for significant buildings, and advance the use of sound as sculptural material.
-His work speaks to the confluence of numerous fields of endeavor, but is united throughout by a sculptural approach to making and an experimental embrace of metal.
+Italian-born American Harry Bertoia (1915–78) was one of the most prolific and innovative artists and designers of the postwar period.
+Trained at the Cranbrook Academy of Art, where he met future colleagues and collaborators, such as Charles and Ray Eames, Florence Knoll, and Eero Saarinen, he went on to make one-of-a kind jewelry, design iconic chairs, create thousands of unique sculptures including large-scale commissions for significant buildings, and advance the use of sound as sculptural material.
+His work speaks to the confluence of numerous fields of endeavor but is united throughout by a sculptural approach to making and an experimental embrace of metal.

-Jed Morse is an art historian and Chief Curator at the Nasher Sculpture Center in Dallas.
-He has organized numerous exhibitions and published widely on the subjects of modern and contemporary sculpture and Spanish modernism.
+Jed Morse is an art historian and chief curator at the Nasher Sculpture Center in Dallas, TX.